 My name is and I am a home owner in the neighbourhood of this proposed development.
-I live at a second second and I would like to express my support for this project.
+I live at I would like to express my support for this project.
 I believe it is the perfect addition to the neighbourhood, it will bring more families to the area and fix a dead zone along Queen's Road.
 The project takes many things into consideration and the revisions have made the project even better.